$19.95 – $35.95

 4-6′ (+ 1/2” dia.)
 These trees have an extensive root system and typically have multiple branches, but many will be solid whips.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

-The Rootstock that #5 Crabapple is grafted to is extremely cold, hardy, and vigorous.
+#5 Crabapple is grafted to a standard root that is extremely cold, hardy, and vigorous.
 This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
 Producing a full-size tree for wildlife means much more fruit on a given tree.
-Malus Dolgo rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making Malus Doglo rootstock very drought tolerant.
-Malus dolgo is a great all-around rootstock for wildlife plantings.
+This rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making it very drought tolerant.
+This root is a great all-around rootstock for wildlife plantings.

 This standard-size rootstock is adaptable to many soil types and conditions, especially when planted in less desirable locations.
-Therefore, malus dolgo, with its full vigor, can be used in areas that were once wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges.
-Malus Dolgo rootstock will also perform well in improved soil in an orchard-style setting.
-We are only grafting onto the most vigorous Malus Dolgo roots grown in a given year.
-When grafting onto the top 30% of seedlings, you get a rootstock about 40% more vigorous tree than many clonal stocks used for wildlife trees today.
-Malus dolgo is a crabapple rootstock and is very precocious, with many trees producing very quickly and making Malus Dolgo an all-around excellent rootstock for wildlife plantings.
+Therefore, with its full vigor, can be used in areas that were once wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges.
+This standard rootstock will also perform well in improved soil in an orchard-style setting.
+We are only grafting onto the most vigorous roots in a given year.
+When grafting onto the top 30% of seedlings, you get a rootstock about 40% more vigorous tree than many clonal stocks used for wildlife trees today. #5 Crabapple is very precocious, with many trees producing very quickly anon this standard root making it an all-around excellent rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR #5 CRABAPPLE